Stillbirth: Symptoms, diagnosis and prevention

 What causes stillbirth?

 Often, there’s no known reason for a stillbirth.
-In about half of all cases, the specific cause for a stillbirth is unknown.

 - Umbilical cord problems also cause stillbirths.
 In a prolapsed umbilical cord, the cord comes out of the vagina before the baby, blocking the oxygen supply before the baby can breathe on its own.